CMB-ML/cmb-ml/README.md

 A goal of this project has been to encapsulate the various stages of the pipeline separately from the operational parameters.
 It is our hope that this enables you to easily compare your results with other methods.

 Several tools enable this work.
 [Hydra](https://hydra.cc/) is used to manage manage a pipeline so that coherent configurations are applied consistently.
 It uses the [PySM3](https://pysm3.readthedocs.io/en/latest/) simulation library in conjunction with [CAMB](https://camb.info/), [astropy](https://www.astropy.org/), and [Healpy](https://healpy.readthedocs.io/en/latest/) to handle much of the astrophysics.
 Three baselines are implemented, with more to follow.
 One baseline comes from astrophysics: [PyILC](https://github.com/jcolinhill/pyilc)'s implementation of the CNILC method.
 Another baseline uses machine learning: [cmbNNCS](https://github.com/Guo-Jian-Wang/cmbnncs)'s UNet8.
-A third is a simple [PyTorch](https://pytorch.org/) UNet implementation intended to serve as a template.
+A third is a simple [PyTorch](https://pytorch.org/) UNet implementation (intended to serve as a template for others).
 The analysis portion of the pipeline uses a few simple metrics from [scikit-learn](https://scikit-learn.org/stable/) along with the astrophysics tools.

 ## Simulation